 Social norms that support men's control over women continue to perpetuate the digital gender gap10.
-For instance, women rely on their husbands to own mobile phones and by data11, and norms that dictate that a woman's primary responsibilities are family and household duties12 negatively affect women's use of digital spaces.
+For instance, women rely on their husbands to own mobile phones and buy data11, and norms that dictate that a woman's primary responsibilities are family and household duties12 negatively affect women's use of digital spaces.
 Additionally, negative stereotypes and perceptions that mobile phone use promotes promiscuity13, erode traditional courtship norms11, and distract from household work and studies14 continue to perpetuate digital inequality.
-When these social norms and economic barriers are removed or reduced, women and girls actively use digital technologies15.
+When these social norms and economic barriers are changed, women and girls meaningfully use digital technologies15.
 Furthermore, in contexts where girls have freedom and agency to access digital technology, they report increased digital literacy and improved management of online risks16.

-Beyond social norms, the digital gender gap is driven by the affordability of digital devices, equipment, and tariffs which disproportionately affect women given that women earn, on average, 25% less than men globally17.
+Beyond social norms, the digital gender gap is driven by the affordability of digital devices, and tariffs which disproportionately affect women given that women earn, on average, 25% less than men globally17.
 In 19 of the least developed countries, the price of 5 GB of fixed broadband is more than 20% of monthly gross national income per capita.
-Furthermore, accessibility and availability of digital technologies especially among women in rural areas continue to drive the digital gender gap.
+Furthermore, accessibility and availability of digital technologies, especially among women in rural areas, continue to drive the digital gender gap.
 Women and girls may struggle to access public ICT facilities due to unsafe roads, limits on their freedom of movement, or because the facilities themselves are considered unsuitable for women and are often dominated by boys and men18.

 Digital technology spaces and platforms reinforce power imbalances between men and women.
-Most digital platforms and spaces maintain traditionally male-positive stereotypes which affect women's full participation14.
+Most online platforms and spaces maintain traditionally male-positive stereotypes which affect women's meaningful participation14.
 The gender unbalance in the technology developer teams where women are less represented in higher ranks negatively affect the design, data representation, and invariably the experience of female users.
 Institutional procedures and working environments with a higher ratio of males, female absence in leadership, job duties and tasks that favour males, lack of female role models and mentors, and the lack of formal procedures for recruitment and promoting women continue to perpetuate the digital gender gap^{12,19}.

-Digital literacy reinforces the digital gender gap since women and girls do not have the right digital skills to enhance their safe and effective use of digital technology not just as consumers but also as creators and innovators.
-This is important as unlike men, women and girls face a disproportionate amount of digital harm and harassment which often keeps them offline20.
-For instance, 52% of young women globally have experienced some form of digital harm, and 87% of them believe the problem is getting worse21.
+Digital literacy reinforces the digital gender gap since women and girls may not have the right digital skills to enhance their safe and effective use of digital technology, not just as consumers, but also as creators and innovators.
+This is important as women and girls face a disproportionate digital harm and harassment which often keeps them offline20.
+A report by Amnesty International showed that nearly a quarter (23%) of women in eight countries (Denmark, Italy, New Zealand, Poland, Spain, Sweden, the UK and USA) experienced online abuse or harassment at least once in their lives21.
 In some cases, gender norms limit women's educational attainment which negatively affects literacy and ability to navigate digital devices22.
 Furthermore, once girls are in school, gender stereotypes discourage them from pursuing STEM subjects which negatively affects their participation in digital spaces18.
 Early childhood socialisation within schools may negatively impact the future career trajectory for girls3.
 For instance, teachers differentiated attitudes towards girls and boys (e.g., praising boys for their inquisitive minds and girls for being quiet) can play a key role in defining gender roles and shaping girls' attitudes towards ICT careers, resulting in underrepresentation of women in the sector23.